omnetpp/omnetpp.org/_posts/blog/2020-06-24-omnetpp-debugging-tips.md

   - PRO: a modern debugger with great pretty printing support, fast stepping and evaluation.
 Works out of the box on macOS.
   - CON: There is only a handful of frontends that support LLDB.
 Notably, Eclipse CDT does not support `lldb` at the moment.
 - [`rr`](https://rr-project.org/)
   - PRO: This is an interesting special-purpose debugger.
-It supports execution recording and playback with forward and **reverse** execution of the application.
-It is a `gdb` drop-in replacement with a few additional commands for reverse execution.
+It supports execution recording and replaying (hence the name) with forward and **reverse** execution of the application.
+It is a `gdb` drop-in replacement, with a few additional commands for reverse execution.
-  - CON: Few frontends support it properly and `rr` itself works only on recent Intel CPUs.
+  - CON: Few frontends support it properly, and `rr` itself works only on Intel-made CPUs made after cca.
+2010.

 ## Debugger Frontends